fredyns/yii2-wiki/Ideas-for-2.1.md

 - More interfaces, stricter type hinting.
 - See if it's possible to use [SuperClosure](https://github.com/jeremeamia/super_closure) to simplify serialization code / solve quirks.
+- Try to use traits instead of behaviors and drop behaviors.

 Client side
 ===========